-In contrast, consider this work from an 11th-grade student responding to the following question: “Pretend it’s April 1963.
+In contrast, consider this work from an 11th-grade student responding to the following question: “Imagine it’s April 1963.
 Should Dr. Martin Luther King encourage school-age children to participate in the continuing demonstrations in Birmingham, Alabama?”

 In this example, we see the student grappled with a number of historical sources to support the argument against Dr. King’s call for children to participate: